ashubly25/supermarket-ops-agent/README.md

 **Live bot:** [`@zwigato_store_bot`](https://t.me/zwigato_store_bot) — message it and drive the §3 scenarios yourself.
 **Harness:** Vercel AI SDK (TypeScript) · **Store:** SQLite · **Deploy:** Oracle Always Free, long-poll.

-## Why the Vercel AI SDK

-`generateText({ tools, stopWhen })` **is** the control loop — observe → reason → call tool → feed the result back → continue, chaining several tool calls per turn.
-There is no intent router and no regex dispatch; the model orchestrates.
-Tools are plain functions running **in-process** with SQLite and the Telegram client, so every business rule is enforced in code where the data changes rather than hoped for in a prompt.
-Zod types every input.
-The model id is a `provider/model` string, so switching between Anthropic direct, OpenRouter and the Vercel AI Gateway is an env-var change.

 ## Control loop